home-assistant/android/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 <!-- READ THIS FIRST:
 - Make sure you've checked existing feature requests to make sure you aren't opening a duplicate.
-If you do open a duplicate issue because you didn't check existing requests, we will close your issue and laugh at you privately.
+If you do open a duplicate issue because you didn't check existing requests, we will have some work for nothing.
+Putting this work into more features (maybe even yours!) just feels better.
   DO NOT DELETE ANY TEXT from this template!
 All requested information is important.
 -->